 Studies determining Absorption, Distribution, Metabolism and Excretion (ADME) characteristics of drug candidates in laboratory animals and humans are an integral part of the Drug Metabolism and Pharmacokinetics (DMPK) services provided by QPS.
-These studies are employed at the discovery, candidate selection, Investigational New Drug (IND) enabling and New Drug Application (NDA) stages of a development program.
+DMPK research studies are employed at the discovery, candidate selection, Investigational New Drug (IND) enabling, and New Drug Application (NDA) stages of a development program.

-Our DMPK Team focused on high scientific excellence solid technical expertise.
-We have a group of passionate scientists with extensive industrial experience in drug discovery and development.
-Our scientists with proven experience in drug development who can help study design, data interpretation, study planning and execution in a timely fashion.
-We strive to understand each program at its own merits so that we can effectively design studies and interpret results.
-Our state-of-the-art cutting edge instrumentations always supported completed by a dedicated technical laboratory support function which ensures that our data quality maintains high scientific standards.
+Our DMPK research team focuses on high scientific excellence and solid technical expertise.
+With their extensive industrial experience in drug discovery and development, our passionate scientists can assist with study design, data interpretation, study planning, and execution in a timely fashion.
+We strive to understand each program’s unique merits so that we can effectively design DMPK research studies and interpret results.
+Our state-of-the-art instruments are completely supported by a dedicated technical laboratory, ensuring that our data maintains high scientific standards.

 ADME Data Package Supports IND Submission

 Many New Chemical Entities (NCEs) can be rapidly screened using the discovery Pharmacokinetics (PK) approach, resulting in more efficient identification of candidates with the most desired ADME properties.
 By identifying potential liability during the candidate selection process, QPS helps to select drug candidates with the best chance of success.
 In addition to candidate selection processes, QPS supports whole range of studies for drug development including radiolabeled mass balance studies, comprehensive biotransformation, Quantitative Whole-Body Autoradiography (QWBA) studies, and a host of in vitro and DDI assessment studies.
 Completion of all the preclinical DMPK studies, coupled with clinical PK, will provide an ADME data package that will fully support regulatory IND and NDA submission.